 - Make left hand turns with caution.
 Remember, just because you are following the law does not mean that motorists will follow the law, or notice you.
 Signal before changing lanes to get into traffic to make your left hand turn, and yield to vehicles.

 - Use the bicycle lane as much as possible when you are traveling.
 It's tempting to ride out into traffic to give yourself a little more space, but you should ride in the bike lane whenever one is present.
 The bicycle lane is there for your protection and to give you the right of way throughout as much of your travels as possible.
 Don't forget that it's there.

 - Never swerve out into traffic.
 Always signal.
 Even if there is something in the shoulder of the road or in the bike lane, you should always signal before moving into traffic.
 If you find that there is a barrier in your way, you should be sure to slow down and wait until it is safe to go around it.

 Call Flagstaff personal injury attorneys Alexis and Mark Breyer at (602) 457-6222 today for a no-cost assessment of your bicycle accident case.
-Rest assured we have handled many bike cases, including wrongful death and serious injuries.
+Rest assured, we have successfully handled many bike cases, including numerous which have resulted in serious injuries.
 We are here to help you.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.